 - Bone grafting – needed for more severe cases when the bone was been destroyed.
 It uses either your own bone or a synthetic/donated substitute to replace the missing bone and to anchor the tooth into place.
 This, in turn, stimulates regrowth of your natural bone.

 - Guided tissue regeneration – when biocompatible tissue is used to block the regrowth of tissue so that the bone can grow and form.

 - Tissue-stimulating proteins – a specially formulated gel that stimulates regrowth of bone and tissue by curing the bad root of a tooth.

 Gum disease can greatly impact your overall health and is nothing to take lightly.
 During your regular dental check-ups and hygiene exams, we will look for early signs of periodontitis, which is why it is important to come see us every six months.
-If you believe you are suffering from gum disease or want to learn more about our treatment options, give us a call today at (614)-882-6741.
+If you believe you are suffering from gum disease or want to learn more about our treatment options, contact our office or give us a call today at (614)-882-6741.